Drafting Services Contract: Everything You Need to Know

 When writing a service agreement, several steps must be followed for the agreement to be legally binding.
 First and foremost, the service provider and the customer should be identified in the agreement and their contact information should be included.

 Once you've listed the basic information about the parties involved in the service agreement, you need to describe the service that will be provided clearly.
-It's important that this description is as clear as possible, so there will be little chance that either party will misunderstand their responsibilities.
+This description must be as clear as possible, so there will be little chance that either party will misunderstand their responsibilities.

 Next, you need to define a payment schedule.
 Determining payment is a little more complicated than most believe, as it requires negotiating several different factors.
 First, you will need to determine the pay rate for the services and decide whether taxes will be included.
 Second, if payments will be made incrementally instead of all at once, you need to determine a payment schedule.
 Finally, you must decide if late payments will result in penalties.